This post is also available in: English (Inglese)

-- Post-processing converts toolpaths into a language machines can understandwhat
+- Post Processing converts toolpaths into a language machines can understand.

 These three components are glued together with tons of human labor and skill.
 As an industry, we’ve spent years building and refining the best manufacturing machinery around.
 Today, there’s no design too tough for any capable machinist shop to handle.